 MITA is committed to ensuring the safety of our staff, volunteers and community as we navigate the challenging waters of COVID-19.
 Our mission – to advance a model of thoughtful use and volunteer stewardship of Maine’s wild islands, creating an inspiring recreational water trail that is cared for by the people who use it – has taken on new meaning and importance during this time.
 Fortunately, many of the activities involved with visiting and stewarding the Maine Island Trail can continue under the current public health guidelines.

-The Trail Remains Open
+The Trail Is Open – Please Visit Responsibly

 Most Trail sites are open for day use or camping as usual, however some sites have been closed or modified at the request of the owners.
 See the table below for a current list of closures and restrictions.